THE JACKSON COUNTY AMATEUR RADIO CLUB, INC

 be doing more outreach to the ham community and will get some protocols in

-feel free to identify yourself as a ham radio operator if/when you call in a
+meantime, feel free to identify yourself as a ham radio operator if/when you

 New